Chiranjeevk52/SQL-Project/README.md

 ## Queries
 1. SELECT title, last_name, first_name
 FROM employee

 ORDER BY levels DESC

 2. SELECT COUNT(*) AS c, billing_country
 FROM invoice

 GROUP BY billing_country

 ORDER BY c DESC

 3. SELECT total
 FROM invoice

 ORDER BY total DESC

 4. SELECT billing_city,SUM(total) AS InvoiceTotal
 FROM invoice

 GROUP BY billing_city

 ORDER BY InvoiceTotal DESC

 5. SELECT DISTINCT email,first_name, last_name
 FROM customer

-JOIN invoice ON customer.customer_id = invoice.customer_id
+JOIN invoice ON customer.customer_id = invoice customer_id

 JOIN invoice_line ON invoice.invoice_id = invoice_line.invoice_id

 WHERE track_id IN(

 	SELECT track_id FROM track

 	JOIN genre ON track.genre_id = genre.genre_id

 	WHERE genre.name LIKE 'Rock'
 )
 ORDER BY email;

 6. SELECT DISTINCT email AS Email,first_name AS FirstName, last_name AS LastName, genre.name AS Name FROM customer

 JOIN invoice ON invoice.customer_id = customer.customer_id

 JOIN invoice_line ON invoice_line.invoice_id = invoice.invoice_id

 JOIN track ON track.track_id = invoice_line.track_id

 JOIN genre ON genre.genre_id = track.genre_id

 WHERE genre.name LIKE 'Rock'

 ORDER BY email;

 7. SELECT name,milliseconds
 FROM track

 WHERE milliseconds > (

 	SELECT AVG(milliseconds) AS avg_track_length
 	FROM track )

 ORDER BY milliseconds DESC;